Black Hole Perturbations and Electric-Magnetic Duality: Introduction

-Solving the Einstein--Maxwell equations describing the coalescence of two dyonic BHs is highly complex, and so far only point charge approximations in the Newtonian regime are available \cite{Liu:2020vsy,Liu:2020bag,Chen:2022qvg}.
-Given the current stage of GW astronomy, it is imperative to derive theoretical predictions that include both strong field and relativistic effects.
+One natural approach to study these systems is to take the Newtonian limit, where motion is non-relativistic and matter is modelled as dyonic point charges \cite{Liu:2020cds,Liu:2020vsy,Liu:2020bag,Liu:2022wtq,Chen:2022qvg}.
+However, from the perspective of GW astronomy it is imperative to derive theoretical predictions that include both strong field and relativistic effects.
 In mergers with extreme mass ratios, which are of much relevance for low frequency GW detectors such as LISA, perturbation theory provides very accurate results and its input is crucial for the construction of waveform templates.
-However, a perturbative treatment gets complicated by the well-known fact that the usual scalar and vector sectors of gravito-electromagnetic waves couple if a black hole is magnetically charged \cite{Gerlach:1979rw,Gerlach:1980tx,Kodama:2003kk}.
-Here, this problem is fixed by devising an harmonic approach to perturbation theory that is manifestly invariant under electric-magnetic duality.
-As a result, the Einstein--Maxwell equations decouple and are governed by master wave equations that include the most general dyonic source.
-Therefore, our equations describe the electromagnetic and gravitational waves emitted during the interaction of the most general spherically symmetric BHs of the Einstein--Maxwell theory, in the limit of extreme mass ratios.
+However, a perturbative treatment gets complicated by the well-known fact that the usual even and odd sectors of gravitoelectromagnetic waves couple if a BH is magnetically charged \cite{Gerlach:1979rw,Gerlach:1980tx,Kodama:2003kk}.

-{\bf{\em Electric-Magnetic Duality.}} Consider the Einstein--Maxwell theory in the presence of a dyonic source (we also include a cosmological constant for completeness).
-In units $G=c=1$, the equations of motion read
+Here, this problem is fixed by devising an harmonic approach to perturbation theory that is manifestly invariant under the electric-magnetic duality transformations and the gauge symmetry of the linear theory.
+As a result, the linearised Einstein--Maxwell equations decouple into two generalised even and odd sectors, and are governed by master wave equations that include the coupling to the most general dyonic matter sources.

-Here, $\mathcal{F}$ is the Maxwell field-strength and $J_{(e)}, J_{(m)}$ and ${T}_{\mu\nu}$ are, respectively, the electric and magnetic currents and energy-momentum tensor associated to the source.
-Given a solution of Eqs.~\eqref{E1}-\eqref{Mm1}, a new one follows by applying a duality transformation, although this is not manifest in the $(\mathcal{F},J_{(e)}, J_{(m)})$ variables.
-Instead, introduce the complex field strength and current
+The paper is organised as follows.
+In Section \ref{EMduality} we briefly review electric-magnetic duality and introduce the most general spherically symmetric BHs of the Einstein--Maxwell theory.
+Next, in Section \ref{LinFluc} we first introduce a covariant and gauge-invariant formalism to describe fluctuations of spherically symmetric spacetimes where the energy-momentum tensor (both the background and the fluctuations) is completely general (Section \ref{S1}).
+Then, we specialise the equations to the Einstein--Maxwell theory in a way that electric-magnetic self-duality is manifest, and show that the linearised equations decouple into two generalised even and odd sectors (Section \ref{S2}).
+Finally, we derive decoupled master wave equations governing the dynamics of each sector (Section \ref{S3}).
+We conclude in Section \ref{Disc} discussing our results and future research directions.